Best practice on the use of snares for fox control in England

 All the latest news and advice on general licences and how they affect you.

-The night shooting of foxes, ground game and rats is necessary to ensure that damage to game, wildlife, livestock and growing crops is kept at acceptable levels.
-It is a safe and effective method of control but it is the responsibility of all those involved in pest control to ensure that it is carried out properly.
+The night shooting of foxes, ground game and rats is necessary to ensure that damage to game, wildlife, livestock and crops is kept at acceptable levels.
+When conducted correctly, it is a safe and effective method of control.
+It is the responsibility of all those involved in pest control to ensure that it is carried out properly.

 High standards underpin public and political support for shooting, now and in the future.